tugcekonuklar/msc-computer-science-notes/big-data-analytics/Week-2.md

       diseases.
     * These rules nicely illustrate the potential role of prior knowledge—often called domain knowledge—in machine learning, for in fact the only difference between the two descriptions is leaf condition is normal versus leaf malformation is absent.
-Now, in this domain, if the leaf condition is normal then leaf malforma- tion is necessarily absent, so one of these conditions happens to be a special case of the other
+Now, in this domain, if the leaf condition is normal then leaf malformation is necessarily absent, so one of these conditions happens to be a special case of the other

 ## FIELDED APPLICATIONS